 6. Clothing Check: Layers Matter

-Backpacking gear maintenance isn’t just about hardware—your clothing matters too.
+Backpacking gear maintenance is not just about your tools and equipment.
+Your clothing matters just as much.

 7. Cooking Gear: Will It Work When You Need It?